2014 Annual Security Report (Clery)

 State law prohibits the possession of weapons, including all firearms, fireworks and explosives, certain knives, and any dangerous weapons on campus.
 Violators are subject to university discipline, criminal prosecution, and/or arrest.

-California State University, Chico is committed to creating and maintaining an environment that is free from violence for all members of the university community.
-The University has zero tolerance for and prohibits violent acts or threats of violence against any member of the university community or property on university premises.
-The University has zero tolerance for and prohibits violence or threats of violence occurring off the university premises by an employee or person acting in the capacity of a representative or agent of the University if such violence or threat of violence affects the legitimate interests of the University.
+CSU, Chico is committed to creating and maintaining an environment that is free from violence for all members of the university community.
+The University has a zero tolerance policy which prohibits violent acts or threats of violence against any member of the university community or property on university premises.
+In addition, the University has a zero tolerance policy prohibiting violence or threats of violence occurring off the university premises by an employee or person acting in the capacity of a representative or agent of the University if such violence or threat of violence affects the legitimate interests of the University.
 This policy is formalized in Executive Memorandum 02-116.

 Sexual harassment is prohibited on campus and is defined as "unwelcome sexual conduct, sexual advances, requests for sexual favors, and repeated derogatory sexual remarks."
 Violations by employees could result in disciplinary action ranging from verbal reprimand to dismissal from employment.

-To make an inquiry or complaint against a university employee, contact the Office of Employment Practices at (530) 898-6771.
+To make an inquiry or complaint against a university employee, contact Human Resources at (530) 898-6771.

 To make an inquiry or complaint against a university student, contact the Office of Student Judicial Affairs at (530) 898-6897.